1 Name of Medicine

 Metabolism.

-Ivacaftor is also metabolized extensively in humans.
-In vitro and in vivo data indicate that ivacaftor is metabolized primarily by CYP3A4/5.
+Ivacaftor is also metabolised extensively in humans.
+In vitro and in vivo data indicate that ivacaftor is metabolised primarily by CYP3A4/5.
 M1-IVA and M6-IVA are the two major metabolites of ivacaftor in humans.
 M1-IVA has approximately one-sixth the potency of ivacaftor and is considered pharmacologically active.
 M6-IVA is not considered pharmacologically active.

 Excretion.